Chai-T29/Chai-T29.github.io/_posts/2019-01-04-a-week-with-the-apple-watch.md

 import time
 ```

 Now, let's import the data and try to understand what the data looks like under the hood.
+Here's a quick description

 ```python
 # Reading our data into a pandas dataframe